Bileonaire/Ride-My-Way/README.md

 ## Endpoints

-Here is a list of all endpoints in the Library API
+Here is a list of all endpoints in the Bileonaire Rides API

 Endpoint | Functionality
 ------------ | -------------